Moving Beyond Diffusion: Hierarchy-to-Hierarchy Autoregression for fMRI-to-Image Reconstruction: Introduction

-\begin{itemize}[leftmargin=*, nosep] \item We identify a fundamental mismatch between the fixed neural guidance and the dynamic nature of image reconstruction.
-To address this, we introduce \Ours, a coarse-to-fine autoregressive framework that dynamically tailors neural guidance to the specific demands of each generation stage, from establishing a global semantic layout to rendering fine-grained details. \item We propose Hierarchy-to-Hierarchy Alignment to disentangle the fMRI signal into hierarchical neural features, and Scale-Aware Guidance to strategically inject these features into the corresponding scales of the autoregressive generator for high-fidelity image reconstruction. \item The empirical results demonstrate that our cognitively-aligned framework sets a new state of the art in semantic fidelity and structural faithfulness.
-Furthermore, it achieves a significant inference speedup and consistent reconstruction of visual stimuli compared to diffusion-based methods. \end{itemize}
+\item We identify a fundamental mismatch between the fixed neural guidance and the dynamic nature of image reconstruction.
+To address this, we introduce MindHier, a coarse-to-fine autoregressive framework that dynamically tailors neural guidance to the specific demands of each generation stage, from establishing a global semantic layout to rendering fine-grained details. \item We propose Hierarchy-to-Hierarchy Alignment to disentangle the fMRI signal into hierarchical neural features, and Scale-Aware Guidance to strategically inject these features into the corresponding scales of the autoregressive generator for high-fidelity image reconstruction, resolving the structural mismatch between the neural representation and image reconstruction.